 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where sofiite typically forms.
+Look in fumarole deposits country, the host setting where sofiite typically forms.
 If you start seeing selenite, cotunnite, halite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, or radiating aggregates habit, so train your eye for that shape before scanning the outcrop.